ppeble/emissary-ingress.dev/content/en/docs/3.9/howtos/tracing-datadog.md

 DataDog APM can [correlate traces with logs](https://docs.datadoghq.com/tracing/advanced/connect_logs_and_traces/) if you propagate the current span and trace IDs with your logs.

-When using JSON logging with Envoy, $productName$ will automatically append the `dd.trace_id` and `dd.span_id` properties to all logs so that correlation works:
+When using JSON logging with Envoy, Emissary will automatically append the `dd.trace_id` and `dd.span_id` properties to all logs so that correlation works:

 ```yaml
 ---